sjain1983/supercoder/README.md

 # supercoder # AmazonProductSearch

-This is automated code to search a product "iPhone XR" in amazon.in
+This is automated code to search a product "iphone xr mobile phone" in amazon.in